mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/installing/production/advanced-configuration/configuration-reference/index.md

 - `log_offers: true` Enable Mesos offer logging for your cluster.
 This is the default value.
 - `log_offers: false` Disable Mesos offer logging for your cluster.

+### marathon_gpu_scheduling_behavior

+Indicates whether Marathon will schedule non-GPU tasks on nodes with an available GPU.
+Default is `restricted`, set to `undefined` to allow non-GPU tasks to be scheduled on agents with an available GPU.
+See also: `metronome_gpu_scheduling_behavior`

 ### master_discovery

 (Required) The Mesos master discovery method.
 The available options are `static` or `master_http_loadbalancer`.